Campaign Link Shortener

 Manually added domains

-Please note that if your domains were added by our IT team, prior to this setting being available, you will see the below information message.
-Such domains cannot be managed from the settings and any changes must be done by our IT team.
+If your domains were added by our IT team, prior to this setting being available, you will see the below information message.
+Such domains can't be managed from the settings and any changes must be done by our IT team.

 Advanced configuration

-There are 2 advanced configurations that can be changed on the instance level - entropy and link expiration.
+Two advanced configurations can be changed on the instance level: